Written by Liam and Aoife!

 ‘Liam?
 What’s that noise?’

-‘Liam, is there something -‘
+‘Liam, is something wrong?
+You sound -‘

-I hung up and jumped out of way as Dad flew into the room, banged off the far wall and hit the ground and lay there out of breath, asking ‘Did the machine talk to you?
+I hung up and jumped out of way as Dad burst into the room, banged off the far wall and hit the ground and lay there out of breath, asking ‘Did the machine talk to you?
 What did it say?’

 ‘Liam!’
 Aoife stood in her bedroom doorway waving a piece of old parchment. ‘ The final challenge!’